lazerkatsweirdstuff/amicable-miner/README.md

 # amicable-miner
-A program to open .amcb files and mine amicables
+A program to open .amcb files and mine amicables on multiple devices!